 In the winter, it is not uncommon for the temperature to drop into the single digits overnight.
 If any snow has fallen, there is a high chance that it will refreeze overnight.

-Every year, approximately one million people are injured in a fall on the snow and ice.
-These slip and fall accidents are fatal for roughly 17,000 people.
+Approximately one million people are injured in a fall on snow and ice every year.
+These slip-and-fall accidents are fatal for roughly 17,000 people.

 Senior citizens are even more at risk of a fall injury.
 They are more likely to lose their balance and suffer a significant injury in a fall.

-Many may never be the same again if they survive a fall, especially if they suffer a broken hip.
+Many may never be the same again if they survive a fall on black ice accident, especially if they suffer a broken hip.

 Chicago Laws About Ice and Snow Removal

-The Chicago IL laws about snow and ice removal are very strict.
-Snow that falls between 7 AM and 7 PM must be removed by 10 PM on that same day.
+The Chicago, IL, snow and ice removal laws are stringent.
+Snow falling between 7 AM and 7 PM must be removed by 10 PM that same day.

 This means that property owners have a duty during an ongoing storm to shovel the snow, even when it has not yet stopped snowing.

-Property owners must clear a five-foot-wide path on the sidewalk if that is possible.
+Property owners must clear a five-foot-wide path on the sidewalk if possible.

-There are some protections that could keep a property owner from being held liable for falls on the ice if they make a good faith effort at snow removal.
+Some protections could keep a property owner from being held liable for a severe fall on black ice if they make a good-faith effort at snow removal.

 Applicable Illinois Law

-The Illinois Snow and Ice Removal Act, 745 ILCS 75/1 provides for legal immunity for property owners for poor shoveling.
+The Illinois Snow and Ice Removal Act, 745 ILCS 75/1, provides legal immunity for property owners for poor shoveling.

-However, many slip and fall accidents on the ice happen when the owner has made no effort at all to clear the snow and ice from sidewalks or parking lots.
+However, many fall on black ice accidents happen when owners fail to clear the snow and ice from sidewalks or parking lots.

 Injuries from an Ice-Related Slip

-Accident victims can suffer a variety of injuries from a fall on black ice.
-They can range from more minor injuries to severe injuries that could be permanent.
+Accident victims can suffer various injuries from a fall on black ice.
+They can range from minor injuries to severe injuries that could be permanent.

-Here are some injures that people can suffer in slip and fall accidents on clear ice:
+Here are some injuries that people can suffer in slip-and-fall accidents on clear ice:

-- The most common injury in a slip and fall accident is a fracture.
-People may try to break their fall and can suffer broken wrists.
+- The most common injury in a slip-and-fall accident is a fracture.
+People may try to break their fall on black ice and can suffer broken wrists.
 Any bone in the body that hits the hard concrete may break.

-- Depending on how people fall, they may sprain or tear a ligament.
+- Depending on how people fall on black ice, they may sprain or tear a ligament.
 These injuries can be as severe as a break.

 - Torn ligaments will need surgery and extensive rehabilitation.

-- Slip and fall accidents commonly cause neck and back injuries because the accident victim will fall backwards or on their head
+- Slip and fall on black ice accidents commonly cause neck and back injuries because the accident victim will fall backward or on their head.

-- Hitting one’s head in a fall could cause traumatic brain injuries, including concussions and permanent brain damage.
+- Hitting one’s head in a fall on black ice could cause traumatic brain injuries, including concussions and permanent brain damage.

-How to Prove the Property Owner Was Negligent
+How Black Ice Accident Victims Prove the Property Owner Was Negligent

 You must also prove that the clear ice was the direct and proximate cause of your injuries.